Hernia

 • Minimal risk of infection

-It is now considered the gold standard for hernia repair worldwide.
+It is now considered the gold standard for repair worldwide.

 Conclusion